ketiko/traxor/README.md

 #### Rails

-Traxor records a number of metrics using [Rail Instrumentation](http://guides.rubyonrails.org/active_support_instrumentation.html).
+Traxor records a number of metrics using [Rails instrumentation](http://guides.rubyonrails.org/active_support_instrumentation.html).
 It will also insert a rack middleware at the start of the request and another at the end right before your application code is run.
 This allows us to calculate how much time was spent in the rack middleware outside of your ActionController action.